KI7MT/wspr-analytics/docs/tools/install-python.md

 ## Post Installation

 Upon reopening the terminal, you should see `(base)` in front of your path.
-If you dont, you can activate it with the following.
+If you don not, you can activate it with the following.

 ```bash
 # activate base, this will auto-activate base each time you open a terminal